MicrosoftDocs/dynamics365smb-docs-pr.nl-be/financials/madeira-business-functionality.md

 ---
-title: Ondersteunde bedrijfsfunctionaliteit door Dynamics 365, Business edition | Microsoft Docs
+title: Ondersteunde bedrijfsfunctionaliteit door Finance and Operations, Business edition | Microsoft Docs
 Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter: